mjbmjb4846/probe/readme.md

 2. **Download the Launch Program:**
    - For Windows 7 or Greater: Save the `launch_win7` Chrome or Edge program to the same folder as the `dmt346.html` file.
    - For any Linux distribution supporting HTML5: Save the `launch_linux` Chrome or Edge program to the same folder as the `dmt346.html` file.
+Don't forget to make the script executable by running `chmod +x launch_linux{browser}.sh` in your terminal.

 3. **Open the File:**
-   - Run the `launch_win7` program to launch the interface in your chosen web browser.
+   - Run the `launch_win7` program to launch the interface in your chosen Chromium web browser.
    - Or, open the `dmt346.html` file in a other modern web browser of your choice.

 ## Usage Instructions